rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/history/events

    Doing a PUT on this endpoint can add a new history event base entry to rotki.
+For each entry evm chain also has to be specified.
 The unique identifier for the entry is returned as success.

    **Example Request**: